 You can choose to move forward to My Son Sanctuary, or schedule a different day trip from Da Nang to My Son Sanctuary.
 We did My Son with Hoi An on the same day, but I think spending at least one whole day in Hoi An is better.

-We left Da Nang on a rainy morning making our way towards My Son through the steep rocks and the many statue shops.
-The driver slowly took us through Vietnam’s countryside: people working on rice paddies, small and simple houses along the way, and lush forest as we moved closer to the place the sanctuary is hidden.
+We left Da Nang on a rainy morning, making our way towards My Son through the steep rocks and the many statue shops.
+The driver slowly took us through Vietnam’s countryside: people working on rice paddies, small and simple houses along the way, and lush forest as we moved closer to the place where the sanctuary was hidden.

-My Son has been built between the 4th and 13th centuries and was the religious and political capital of the Champa Kingdom.
+My Son was built between the 4th and 13th centuries and was the religious and political capital of the Champa Kingdom.

 I still haven’t been to Angkor Wat, but moving through the forest toward the remains of what was once an impressive settlement, I could see the resemblance.
 The one in Cambodia is more recent and way larger but built by the same civilization.

-The settlement is impressive, even more so when you learn it has been through the war as well and can also see the living proof of that.
-Walking around from one group of buildings to the other, we had some time to enjoy nature and its beauty as well.
-This place is so far from anything and a nature lover’s paradise.
+The settlement is impressive.
+Even more so when you learn it has also been through the war and can see the living proof of that.
+Walking around from one group of buildings to the other, we enjoyed nature and its beauty as well.
+This place is so far from anything and is a nature lover’s paradise.

 There are plenty of ways to see My Son Sanctuary and if you stay in Hoi An or Da Nang, don’t miss it out: a trip from DaNang, an early tour from Hoi An, stop by on your way from Hoi An to Hanoi.